BUSINESS ASSISTANCE

 Do you want to be a Michigan Good Food Fund consultant?
 Email us at info@MIGoodFoodFund.org or call 734.213.3999 x 212.
 You can also download the application here.

-We also host periodic workshops for all stages of food businesses.
+We also host periodic events for all stages of food businesses.
 These trainings target select geographic communities or specific food business sectors such as grocery retailers, value-added producers, food hub management, or other sectors in the value chain.
-While some workshops are offered by the fund, others are done in partnership with other local and statewide efforts.
-See our Workshops page for latest offerings.
+While some workshops are offered by us, others are done in partnership with other local and statewide efforts.
+See our Events page for latest offerings.

 Referral Network

-We also connect enterprises with external resources through our statewide referral network.
-While we strive to support all businesses that come our way, not all are ready for financing or align with the our mission-driven criteria.
+While we strive to support all businesses that come our way, not all are ready today.
 For businesses we are unable to directly help, our goal is to connect them to other resources that can help their business succeed.
 This could include skill-building information, other funding sources, or introduction to experts in the field.

 For a primer on funding sources for food-related businesses, check out this resource compiled by fund partner Michigan State University Center for Regional Food Systems.